-About the Teacher Education Concentration at Rossier
+About the Teacher Education Concentration at USC Rossier

-From innovative online teacher preparation, like the new MAT program, to preparing instructors of English as a Second or Foreign Language, this concentration brings together the best research and brightest minds in the profession.
+From innovative online teacher preparation (like the MAT online program) to preparing instructors of English as a Second Language, this concentration brings together the best research and brightest minds in the profession.

-In the roles of adjunct professor, academic coach, supervisor, master teacher, curriculum specialist or professional staff developer, graduates of the Teacher Education concentration have both a depth and breadth of knowledge that emphasizes the design and evaluation of all types of teacher preparation programs.
+In the roles of tenured professor, adjunct professor, academic coach, supervisor, master teacher, curriculum specialist or professional staff developer, graduates of the Teacher Education concentration have both a depth and breadth of knowledge that emphasizes the design and evaluation of all types of teacher preparation programs.

-By moving between theory, practice, and policy, concentration courses prepare learners to contribute to teacher education in urban settings, whether in university-based teacher education programs or as curriculum leaders in K-12 settings.
-The content of the courses and the field experience in the concentration have been constructed to provide prospective teacher/educators with research and theory related to facilitating and assessing pre-service and in-service teacher learning.
+By moving between theory, practice, and policy, concentration courses prepare learners to contribute to teacher education, whether in university-based teacher education programs or as curriculum leaders in K-12 settings.
+The courses and field experience in the concentration are constructed to provide prospective teacher/educators with research and theory related to facilitating and assessing teacher learning.